SofiaSchroeter/sofiaschroeter.github.io/research.md

 ## Work in progress

-The Impact of Trade Shocks on Job Search Behavior (with Fabrizio Colella, Rafael Lalive and Alberto Marcato)
+Gender Differences in Job Finding after Unemployment (with Fabrizio Colella, Rafael Lalive and Alberto Marcato)

 Corporate Taxation and Export Behavior (single-authored)